JuanPardos/whatbot/README.md

 - Use message.getChat() to retrieve groupIDs.
 - Can be used on no-gui systems.
 Uncomment no-gui settings, launch the program once and scan the QR code in console mode (ssh works).
 - Local models must be OpenAI compatible.
 I suggest using LM Studio.
+- Be careful with /media might not work.
+Unix/Windows working directory...
 - For more info about WhatsApp Web JS, check the [library repository](https://github.com/pedroslopez/whatsapp-web.js).